marcobrambilla/cloudfront-investigation/README.md

 # CloudFront Log Investigation Tool

-A Python tool designed for security incident investigation involving the analysis of AWS CloudFront logs.
+A Python tool designed for security incident investigation involving analysis of AWS CloudFront logs.
 Efficiently processes large volumes of log files with support for pattern matching and filtering.

 ## Key Features

-- Rapid processing of multiple gzipped CloudFront logs
+- 🚀 Rapid processing of multiple gzipped CloudFront logs
-- Pattern matching for URLs and query parameters
+- 🔍 Pattern matching for URLs and query parameters
-- IP geolocation with country and city information
+- 🌍 IP geolocation with country and city information
-- Memory-efficient batch processing
+- 💾 Memory-efficient batch processing
-- Tab-separated output for easy analysis with Unix tools
+- 📊 Tab-separated output for easy analysis with Unix tools

 ## Requirements